Submit all specimens to 50 Orms St, Providence RI 02915. Open Monday to Friday 8:30 AM to 4:30 PM

 Isolates: Identification/speciation by nucleic acid (DNA) probe.
 Isolates that are not identified by probe by the RISHL and meet the criteria for identification by CDC are forwarded to CDC for identification by molecular means (16s sequencing).

-Specimens: Refer to Rhode Island State Health Laboratories "Guide to Mycobacteriology Laboratory Services" under the section: "Specimen Collection and Transport of Specimens for Tuberculosis Testing."
+Specimens: Refer to Rhode Island State Health Laboratories "Guidelines for the Collection and Transport of Specimens for Tuberculosis Testing."

 Isolate: 4 mL liquid media, Lowenstein Jensen slant or Middlebrook 7H-10 or 7H-11 slant/plate is also acceptable

 CLIA regulations require two patient identifiers on the specimen container and the test requisition